-The purpose of this Class II General Permit is to authorize the construction, modification, administrative update, relocation, and operation of eligible coal preparation and processing plants and coal handling operations through a Class II General Permit registration process.
-The requirements, provisions, standards and conditions of this Class II General Permit address the prevention and control of regulated pollutants from the operation of coal preparation and processing plants and coal handling operation(s).
+The purpose of this Class II General Permit is to authorize the construction, modification, administrative update, relocation, and operation of eligible nonmetallic mineral processing plants through a Class II General Permit registration process.
+The requirements, provisions, standards and conditions of this Class II General Permit address the prevention and control of regulated pollutants from the operation of nonmetallic mineral processing plants.